john-data-chen/ts-react-drag-and-drop-starter-kit/README.md

 - Add Unit test by Jest
 - Refactor side effects of local Storage into Redux middleware
 - Add Accessibility such as ARIA tags
-- Add CI of Github action
+- Add CI and CD of Github action

 ## More in developing

-- Add CI / CD
 - Add Accessibility keyboard support
 - Add more details into README